 Siberian Huskies have been crossing snow and ice for thousands of years, and they make it look so easy.
-Well, have you ever examined your Husky’s paws? their paws hold the answer to a popular question, do huskies have webbed feet?
+Do huskies have webbed paws?
+This article has the answer.

 Why Huskies Have Webbed Feet: History Tells!

 It helps to know just a small amount of Husky history to fully understand their physical make-up and why they are the way they are!

 Siberian Huskies are considered one of the oldest breeds of dog in the world, and for thousands of years lived in Eastern Siberia, where the weather goes down to extremely cold, arctic-like conditions.

 Huskies were bred originally by a group of nomadic hunter-gatherers called the Chukchi Tribe or Chukchi People.